House GOP introduces bill to reinforce border, limit asylum

 That Judiciary portion of the bill had a rocky road to fruition, with Rep. Tony Gonzales (R-Texas) previously threatening to lead a group of Republicans in opposition to any “anti-immigrant” bill, and at one point calling an earlier version of the bill “unchristian.”

+“I’ve been very vocal on the aspects I thought needed to come out of that bill.
+And those are the aspects that came out of that bill last week in Judiciary,” he said.

+“I wouldn’t have crafted that bill but it’s probably a bill I can get behind,” he said of the legislation.

-But Scalise said Thursday that the House has the votes to pass the legislation.
+Scalise said Thursday he was confident that the House has the votes to pass the legislation.

 “Our members have been very interested in having us bring a border security package to the floor, since we ran on this last year,” he said.